xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 <br/>

 ### 4. TU Q127 · Synthetic worlds and data entropy (MVP)

 One-cell Colab demo for TU Q127 at the effective layer.

-The notebook builds three tiny synthetic worlds with different class balance / label noise,
+The notebook builds three tiny synthetic worlds with different class balance and label noise,
 trains a small MLP per world, and computes a scalar observable `T_entropy(train → test)`
 that behaves like a simple “world detector” over the cross-world grid.